racibaz/go-arch/README.md

         - make migrate
     3. If you want use air (live reload), you can change the `entrypoint.sh` file in the root directory.
         - change the command `make run` to `exec air` or `exec air -d`

+### 🔐GitHub Secrets
+To enable automatic Docker image builds and pushes to Docker Hub via GitHub Actions, set the following secrets in your GitHub repository settings:
+- `DOCKERHUB_USERNAME`: Your Docker Hub username.
+- `DOCKERHUB_PASSWORD`: Your Docker Hub password or access token.
+- `DOCKERHUB_REPOSITORY`: The name of your Docker Hub repository (e.g., `racibaz/go-arch`).
+- `DOCKERHUB_IMAGE_TAG`: The tag for the Docker image (e.g., `latest` or a specific version).
+- `CODECOV_TOKEN`: Your Codecov token for code coverage reporting.

 ### Run with Docker